dapr/docs/daprdocs/content/en/reference/resource-specs/component-schema.md

 Dapr defines and registers components using a [resource specifications](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
 All components are defined as a resource and can be applied to any hosting environment where Dapr is running, not just Kubernetes.

+Typically, components are restricted to a particular [namepsace]({{< ref isolation-concept.md >}}) and restricted access through scopes to any particular set of applications.
+The namespace is either explicit on the component manifest itself, or set by the API server, which derives the namespace through context with applying to Kubernetes.

 {{% alert title="Note" color="primary" %}}
-Any component can be restricted to a particular [namepsace]({{< ref isolation-concept.md >}}) and restricted access through scopes to any particular set of applications.
+The exception to this rule is in self-hosted mode, where daprd ingests component resources when the namespace field is omitted.
+However, the security profile is mute, as daprd has access to the manifest anyway, unlike in Kubernetes.
 {{% /alert %}}

 ## Format